JetBrains/intellij-platform-plugin-template/README.md

 The most significant parts of the current configuration are:
 - Configuration written with [Gradle Kotlin DSL][gradle-kotlin-dsl]
 - Kotlin support with possibility to write Java code
-- Plugin XML patching with the latest *change notes* from the `CHANGELOG.md` file
+- Integration with [gradle-changelog-plugin][gradle-changelog-plugin] for the automated patching of the change notes and description consumed from `CHANGELOG.md` and `README.md` files
-- Plugin XML patching with the *description* from the `README.md` file
+- Integration with [gradle-intellij-plugin][gradle-intellij-plugin] for the better development impressions
 - Code linting with [detekt][detekt]
 - [Plugin publishing][docs:publishing] using token